Assyro AI

 SectionContent RequiredLevel of Detail

-Extractables Study SummaryMethods, conditions, analytical techniques, results2-5 pages summary + appendix with full data
+Extractables Study SummaryMethods, conditions, analytical techniques, resultsSummary in the dossier with supporting data available as appropriate

-Leachables Testing SummaryStability study design, findings, trendingIntegrated with stability data or separate section
+Leachables Testing SummaryStability study design, findings, trendingIntegrated with stability data or presented in a dedicated section

-Safety AssessmentToxicological evaluation of all leachables >AETReference to Module 2.3.S/P or standalone
+Safety AssessmentToxicological evaluation of leachables requiring assessmentCross-reference to the relevant toxicology discussion or report

-Material SpecificationsDMF reference or compositional data1-2 pages per material
+Material SpecificationsDMF reference or compositional dataSufficient to identify and justify the material system

-JustificationWhy this container closure system is appropriate1-2 pages synthesis
+JustificationWhy this container closure system is appropriateScience-based rationale tied to product use and study data

 Cross-references to other modules: